Performative Prediction in a Stateful World: INTRODUCTION

-Nevertheless, we are able to provide conditions under which RRM will converge.
-We add assumptions that control the extent of performative response allowed by the transition function.
-Similarly to Perdomo et al., we impose a Lipschitz requirement on the transition map to ensure that small changes in the distribution or the classifier only yield small changes in the updated distribution.
-When the Lipschitz constant is strictly less than 1, the transition map is contractive under repeated application of any classifier, and so the distribution converges to a fixed point.
+In our model, even repeated deployment of the same classifier can cause ``thrashing'' behavior, e.g., alternating between two distributions.
+Therefore, we focus on scenarios where the Lipschitz parameter satisfies $\eps < 1$.
+In this case, the map $\Tr(\cdot; \theta):\Delta(\mathcal{Z})\to \Delta(\mathcal{Z})$ is contractive, and repeated application of the same classifier causes the induced distributions to converge to a \emph{fixed point} that depends only on $\theta$.
 The concept of a fixed point distribution for every classifier is a key aspect of our framework and results.
-Intuitively, this models behavior where the environment will eventually settle on a response to the institution's classifier.
+Intuitively, this models behavior where the environment will eventually settle on a single response to the institution's classifier.

-Our first result shows sufficient conditions for convergence of repeated risk minimization.
-Convergence is to an equilibrium point: a fixed point distribution and a classifier that achieves minimum loss on this distribution.
+In the setting where $\eps < 1$, we devise algorithms that converge to an equilibrium pair: a fixed point distribution and a classifier that achieves minimum loss on this distribution.
+Delayed RRM is a first attempt at an algorithm that converges to an equilibrium pair.
+It repeats the following: repeatedly deploy the same classifier until we approach a fixed point distribution and only then retrain a classifier that minimizes risk on the current distribution.
+The goal of Delayed RRM is to overcome the stateful aspect of the population's response by only training on distributions that are close to fixed point distributions.
+However, it suffers the delay of having to deploy the same classifier for multiple rounds.

+\begin{thm}[Informal, see \Thm{delayed_rrm} in Supplement] If the loss function $\ell(z;\theta)$ is smooth and strongly convex and the transition map $\Tr(d;\theta)$ is Lipschitz in both arguments, then Delayed RRM converges to an equilibrium distribution-classifier pair, coming within distance $\delta$ in $O(\log^2 1/\delta)$ rounds. \end{thm}

+As our main result, we show that this delay in retraining is not necessary.
+We show sufficient conditions, very similar to those in \Thm{delayed_rrm_informal}, under which RRM converges to an equilibrium pair.
+The rate of convergence is much faster than Delayed RRM.

-\begin{thm}[Informal] If the loss function $\ell(z;\theta)$ is smooth and strongly convex and the transition map $\Tr(d;\theta)$ is Lipschitz in both arguments, then repeated risk minimization converges to an equilibrium distribution-classifier pair. \end{thm}
+\begin{thm}[Informal, see \Thm{iterative_risk_min}] If the loss function $\ell(z;\theta)$ is smooth and strongly convex and the transition map $\Tr(d;\theta)$ is Lipschitz in both arguments, then repeated risk minimization converges to an equilibrium distribution-classifier pair, coming within distance $\delta$ in $O(\log 1/\delta)$ rounds. \end{thm}

+As defined, these algorithms require direct access to the data distribution.
+We also analyze a finite-sample version of RRM and obtain results on the number of datapoints that must be sampled at each round to guarantee linear convergence to the equilibrium pair (see \Thm{finite-sample}).

+For some settings, Delayed RRM may require fewer retraining rounds than RRM until convergence.
+In \Sec{kGRS}, we compare the two strategies for the scenario of $k$ Groups Respond Slowly (\Ex{kGRS}).
+This scenario naturally invites a Delayed RRM approach: delay retraining for $k$ rounds until all groups have caught up to the latest classifier.
+We show that the two algorithms converge to an equilibrium at similar rates in terms of deployment rounds, but if we are only concerned with retraining resources, Delayed RRM is superior.